 He talks of methodological empiricism as the correct way to learn the truth about the universe but he offers no direct empirical evidence for the origin of the universe in a big bang, or for the initial alleged low entropy state it started in, or for the spontaneous origin of life by random chance, or for the alleged Darwinian evolution of living organisms by natural selection over eons of history.
 We are essentially asked to just believe these as given facts as much as the author seems to.
 Only he offers up stories to justify his beliefs.
 As a book alleged to give the Big Picture of the Universe and all life in it, it fails on the very premise the author sets out to use—direct observation of the world to discover the truth.

-To the best I my knowledge nowhere in this book is Jesus Christ mentioned.
+To the best I my knowledge, and I have read every word, nowhere in this book is Jesus Christ mentioned.
 God is mentioned but never the name of Jesus.
-Considering that in terms of being an influential thinker, Jesus Christ is probably the single most influential.
-Then in a book ostensibly on the meaning of life and the universe, you would think He would merit a mention?
+In terms of being an influential thinker, Jesus Christ is probably the single most influential.
+Considering that, then in a book ostensibly on the meaning of life and the universe, you would think He would merit a mention.

 In the last chapter the author describes his own Christian experience of attending an Episcopal church—a “brand of Episcopalianism … as mellow as churchgoing gets.”
 There he describes his transformation from being a ‘casual believer’ to naturalism.
 He writes of two incidents that converted him.